xbeat/Machine-Learning/README.md

 Introduction to FractalNet

 FractalNet is a novel architecture proposed as an alternative to residual neural networks.
 It is designed to address the optimization difficulties encountered in training very deep neural networks.
 FractalNet utilizes a fractal-like design to enable efficient propagation of information across different network depths, potentially improving gradient flow and enhancing the training process.

+## Mastering Bitwise Operations in OpenCV with Python

+Introduction to Bitwise Operations in OpenCV

+Bitwise operations are fundamental tools in image processing and computer vision.
+In OpenCV, these operations allow us to manipulate individual bits of an image, enabling tasks such as masking, feature extraction, and image composition.
+This slideshow will explore how to master bitwise operations using OpenCV and Python.

 ## Matrix Operations in Python